adamhinton/inv-todo/README.md

 ### IncompleteTodosContainer.js

-take in todoList from App
+take in todoList from App \
 filter over todoList, displaying a SingleIncompleteTodo for each one where !isCompleted

+### SingleIncompleteTodo.js

+takes in todoItem from IncompleteTodosContainer.js has empty checkbox and title
+onClick: set item to be complete

 # Getting Started with Create React App